autonomys/subspace-docs/docs/develop/nova/setting-up-metamask.md

   ![MetaMask-9](/img/developers/MetaMask-9.png)

-10. To connect to Subspace RPC specify the values below
+10. To connect to Autonomys RPC specify the values below

   ```
-  Network Name: Subspace EVM
+  Network Name: Autonomys EVM
   New RPC URL: https://nova-0.gemini-3h.subspace.network/ws
   Chain ID: 490000
   Currency Symbol: TSSC
   ```

-You're all set, **you have successfully configured your MetaMask wallet** and connected it to **Subspace Core EVM**.
+You're all set, **you have successfully configured your MetaMask wallet** and connected it to **Autonomys Core EVM**.
 To deploy your smart contract, you first need to get a small amount of **TSSC**  tokens into your wallet.
 Please make sure to refer to the [faucet section](./faucet.md) of the guide to learn more about getting test tokens.